vrianta/agai/readme.md

 - `server.New(host, port, routes, config)` - Create a new server instance. `host` and `port` specify the address, `routes` is a map of URL paths to controller structs, and `config` is a pointer to your configuration (or nil for default).
 - `server.Start()` - Start the server and launch the interactive console.
 - `Controller.Struct` - The base struct for all controllers.
-Fields include:
+FieldTypes include:
   - `View`: The template file to render (e.g., `home.php`).
   - `GET`, `POST`, `DELETE`: Function handlers for each HTTP method.
   - `Session`: The session object for the current request.